MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

   * change 'authenticationContext' to 'currentUserContext'
-  * refreshing the page takes you back to the loing page
   * have session be remembered by user
   * add email verification
   * add usernames and routing for usernames